MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 > allowing nginx to communicate with PHP FPM
 > (i.e. send and receive binary data).
 >
-> When a request arrives for the subdomain `todolist.john-doe.archidep.media`,
+> When a request arrives for the subdomain `todolist.john-doe.archidep.online`,
 > nginx will forward that request to PHP FPM through the socket file.
 > PHP FPM will then execute the PHP files in `/home/john_doe/todolist-repo`
 > and give the result back to nginx to serve to the client.